LelsersLasers/WhatGoesUp/DETAILS.md

 # Map Stats
 - Map 1:
-	- Length: 40 screens ish
+	- Length: 6080 units
 	- Difficulty: Easy
+	- Basic walls
+	- Death walls
+	- All mechanics of basic movement

 # Map ideas (numbers are the ideas that they were originally thought of, the order is the order in which we make them)
 - Map 1: Basic Map